 - A harmless variant that uses the principle: There are higher tips if the waiter puts a candy next to the bill.

 While stocks last!
 Not only the spectators of the teleshopping channels succumb to the fascination of scarcity.
 It is easy to get the impression that offers that are almost always sold out must be particularly worthwhile.
 Otherwise, they would not be so popular, right?
-In fact, the bottleneck is usually homemade to manipulate and make something more attractive than it is.
+The bottleneck is usually homemade to manipulate and make something more attractive than it is.
 Again, it helps to understand your own needs, instead of being pressured.
-Reject inappropriate calls without guilty conscience!
+Reject inappropriate calls without a guilty conscience!

 - Special editions